3B-Group/ConvRe/README.md

 - [X] internlm-chat-7b
 - [ ] internlm-chat-20b

-## 🍑 Inference with huggingface dataset
+## 🍑 Inference with huggingface dataset (Recommended)

-Our benchmark is available on Huggingface 🤗 ([link](LINK)).
+Our benchmark is available on Huggingface 🤗 ([link](https://huggingface.co/spaces/3B-Group/ConvRe-Leaderboard)).
 You can easily run the inference by using `main_hf.py` and specifying the following three arguments.

 - `model_name`: the name of the large language model, see our [supported model list](#supported-models).
 - `task`: the subtask of ConvRe benchmark: `text2re` or `re2text`.